 At Grupo Crédito's shareholder meeting held on February 3, 2015 approved the draft terms of split of equity block of Grupo Crédito in favour of Credicorp Capital Holding Perú S.A., a company incorporated on September 3, 2014 and a subsidiary of Credicorp Capital Ltd., with the aim of implementing a reorganization of Credicorp's investments.
 The equity block is composed of the investment that Grupo Crédito held in Credicorp Capital Peru, whose net equity is approximately S/.511.3 million as of December 31, 2014.
 As a result, Grupo Crédito will reduce its share capital in approximately S/.491.7 million and its "unrealized results" in approximately S/.19.6 million.
+Credicorp Capital Holding Peru also will increase its share capital in about S/.491.7 million and its "unrealized results" in approximately S/.19.6 million.
 In this regard, it will issue 491,686,830 new shares with a nominal value of S/.1.00 each shareholder in favour of Credicorp Ltd (shareholder of Grupo Crédito)

 On March 20, 2014, Credicorp, through its subsidiary Empresa Financiera Edyficar S.A., acquired 60.68% stake of Mibanco, Banco de la Microempresa S.A.
 (Mibanco), a local bank that specialized in the micro and small entities sector, for approximately S/.504.8 million or US\$179.5 million, in cash.
 On April 8, 2014, Grupo Crédito S.A. and Empresa Financiera Edyficar S.A., subsidiaries of Credicorp Ltd., acquired from the International Finance Corporation (IFC) an additional 6.5% of stake in Mibanco (5% through Grupo Crédito S.A. and 1.5% through Empresa Financiera Edyficar S.A.) for an equivalent of S/.54.1 million.
 In addition, Credicorp's subsidiaries made a Public Tender Offer (Oferta Pública de Adquisición or OPA by its Spanish initials) to non-controlling shareholders of Mibanco pursuant to the Capital Markets Law.
 Credicorp acquired in July 2014, an additional 18.56% of Mibanco's capital stock for approximately S/.153.6 million; and in September 2014, we acquired an additional 1.19% for approximately S/.10 million.
 As of December 31, 2014, Credicorp held 86.93% of Mibanco's capital stock and paid an aggregate of approximately S/.722.5 million.
-As of December 31, 2014, Mibanco's assets, liabilities, equity and net loss (unaudited figures prepared in accordance with IFRS accounting rules) amounted to S/.5,751.1 million; S/.5,140.8 million; S/.434.3 million; and S/.562. million; subsequively.
-On March 2, 2015, the merger into Mibanco.
+As of December 31, 2014, Mibanco's assets, liabilities, equity and net loss (unaudited figures prepared in accordance with IFRS accounting rules) amounted to S/.5,575.1 million; S/.434.3 million; S/.434.3 million; s/.434.3 million; respectively.
+On March 2, 2015, the merger between Edyficar and Mibanco closed.
+The transaction involved a spin-off of the majority of the assets and liabilities of Edyficar and its subsequent merger into Mibanco.